filecoin-project/filecoin-docs/content/en/about/basics/introduction/index.md

 Specifically, Filecoin uses a [dual minting model](https://spec.filecoin.io/%23section-systems.filecoin_token.minting_model&sa=D&source=editors&ust=1674147484220325&usg=AOvVaw25eQbNyiZGSVUEtPqqoNs_) for block reward minting:

+### Baseline Minting

-- [Baseline Minting](https://spec.filecoin.io/%23section-systems.filecoin_token.block_reward_minting.baseline-minting&sa=D&source=editors&ust=1674147484220662&usg=AOvVaw1vf2sVTFJtM9GHBzBY_qhG): up to 770M FIL tokens are minted based on the performance of the network.
+Up to 770M FIL tokens are minted based on the performance of the network.
 These tokens would only fully release if the Filecoin network reached a Yottabyte of storage capacity in under 20 years, estimated to be ~1000x larger than today’s cloud storage capacity.

+### Simple Minting

-- [Simple Minting](https://spec.filecoin.io/%23section-systems.filecoin_token.block_reward_minting.simple-minting&sa=D&source=editors&ust=1674147484221089&usg=AOvVaw09re-gzBn_xxHxlt08dfot): 330M FIL tokens are released on a 6 year half-life based on time, meaning that 97% of these tokens will be released in approximately 30 years time.
+330M FIL tokens are released on a 6 year half-life based on time, meaning that 97% of these tokens will be released in approximately 30 years time.

-- Additionally, 300M FIL tokens are held back in the mining reserve to incentivize future types of mining.
+Additionally, 300M FIL tokens are held back in the mining reserve to incentivize future types of mining.

+### Vesting

-- Vesting: Mining rewards undergo a vesting schedule to encourage long-term network alignment.
+Mining rewards undergo a vesting schedule to encourage long-term network alignment.
 For example, 75% of block rewards earned by miners vest linearly over 180 days, while 25% are made immediately available to improve miner cash flow and profitability.
 And the remaining FIL tokens are vested to Protocol Labs teams and Filecoin Foundation over 6 years and SAFT investors over 3 years, as shown in the [vesting table](https://spec.filecoin.io/systems/filecoin_token/token_allocation/filtokenallocation.png&sa=D&source=editors&ust=1674147484221810&usg=AOvVaw0APuLa2qxi8zOsOWsvv500) here.

+### Collateral and slashing

-- Collateral and Slashing: to encourage good behavior from network participants, during block reward mining, storage providers must lock Filecoin tokens as [pledge collateral](https://spec.filecoin.io/%23section-systems.filecoin_mining.miner_collaterals.initial-pledge-collateral&sa=D&source=editors&ust=1674147484222187&usg=AOvVaw0peY2CM6khJetFkBnendi5) for consensus security, storage reliability, and contract guarantees.
+To encourage good behavior from network participants, during block reward mining, storage providers must lock Filecoin tokens as [pledge collateral](https://spec.filecoin.io/%23section-systems.filecoin_mining.miner_collaterals.initial-pledge-collateral&sa=D&source=editors&ust=1674147484222187&usg=AOvVaw0peY2CM6khJetFkBnendi5) for consensus security, storage reliability, and contract guarantees.
 Pledge collateral is determined by projected block rewards that a miner would earn.
 Collateral and all earned rewards by storage providers are subject to slashing throughout the lifetime of a sector if the storage does not pass a reliability check.

 ## The Filecoin blockchain